Florida Down Payment Assistance

-Eligible properties include owner-occupied new or existing single-family homes or qualified condominiums less than $253,809 (as of 2020).
+Eligible properties include owner-occupied new or existing single-family homes or qualified condominiums that meet specified purchase price limits.
 The home must be in Charlotte County and cannot be a mobile home.

-Borrowers must fall under certain annual household limits, which for 2020 are the following:
+Borrowers must fall under certain annual household limits.

 Available for eligible properties in Orange County, this Down Payment Assistance Program offers up to $30,000 for qualified first-time home buyers through a ten-year deferred interest loan.
 These funds can be used for the down payment and/or qualified closing costs, but the loan must be paid back prior to the ten-year term end if the property is sold, rented out, refinanced without prior approval, or is no longer the applicant’s primary residence.